rvirding/luerl/examples/moses/README.md

 ## Chaining

-__NOTE: This library feature not work with Luerl.__
+__Moses offers chaining but this feature is not working with Luerl.__

 Method chaining (also known as name parameter idiom), is a technique for invoking consecutively method calls in object-oriented style.
-Each method returns an object, and method calls are chained together. __Moses offers chaining but this feature is not working with Luerl.__
+Each method returns an object, and method calls are chained together.

 ```lua